Music Casting

 Ask your audience to decide what your work is worth to them, and then send that to you in the form of time, talent, or treasure.

 You'll need a node to receive Bitcoin from supporters.
-I decided to get an operate a Lightning node running on a Raspberry Pi computer.
-I have also set up a second node using the Voltage service.
-I will still need to open channels and maintain liquidity, but the node itself should be more robust.
+I decided at first to get an operate a Lightning node running on a Raspberry Pi computer.
+I used it to experiment with opening channels and sending and receiving satoshis.
+I am hesitant to store much value there in case it develops a software problem that I can't solve.